ResmaRath/CS-Challenge-master/ImprovementsReport.md

 Fixed Bugs
  1. Instructions are not user friendly.
-Like "Press ? for more instruction" doesn't seem like a good start.
+Like "Press ? for more instructions" doesn't seem like a good start.
+Changed it to a Welcome message.
  2. User Input c to get categories throws an exception.
 Reason- It was trying to access wrong url. right url is https://api.chucknorris.io/jokes/categories
         "Unhandled exception.
 System.AggregateException: One or more errors occurred.
 404 error"
  3. Returned Categories are hard to read due to the formatting.